5 Diet Myths That Sabotage Weight Loss

 Where fats get their bad reputation is when they are combined with processed, high carb food.

-That’s why junk food such as a hamburger with a bun or pizza are considered fattening.
+That’s why food such as a hamburger with a bun or pizza are considered fattening.
 It’s true.
 When you combine that kind of fat with processed food such as bread, you have a highly fattening food!

-This is because, it is elevated levels of sugar and insulin in your system that make you fat—not fat itself.
+This is because, it is elevated levels of sugar and insulin in your system that make you fat, not fat itself.
 I explain this in several posts that might be helpful for you to read.
 (Read why fat is so important here)

-Myth #3: Moderation works for everyone
+Myth #3: Moderation Works for Everyone

 We have all heard, at times, we can eat whatever we want, as long as we eat in a moderate way.